OpenDSA/OpenDSA/RST/en/Glossary.rst

       Equivalently, for a :math:`n \times n` matrix :math:`A`, for all :math:`i,j < n`, :math:`A[i, j] = A[j, i]`.

+   syntax analysis
+      A phase of :term:`compilation <compiler>` that accepts :term:`tokens <token>`, checks if program is syntactically correct, and then generates a :term:`parse tree`.

    tail
       The end of a :term:`list`.

+   terminal
+      A specific character or string that appears in a :term:`production rule`.
+      In contrast to a :term:`non-terminal`, which represents an abstract state in the production.
+      Similar to a :term:`literal`, but this is the term more typically used in the context of a :term:`compiler`.

    Theta notation
       In :term:`algorithm analysis`, :math:`\Theta` notation is used to indicate that the
       :term:`upper bound` and :term:`lower bound` for an :term:`algorithm` or :term:`problem` match.

+   token
+      The basic logical units of a program, as deterimined by :term:`lexical analysis`.
+      These are things like arithmetic operators, language keywords, variable or function names, or numbers.

    tombstone
       In :term:`hashing`, a tombstone is used to mark a :term:`slot`